Nandhini31/express-handlebars/README.md

-# How to run the application
+# How to set up and run the application

-- Clone the project and cd into it
+- Clone the project and navigate into the folder
 - `npm install` install dependencies
 - `npm start`  start the application
 - `npm test` run tests